-It’s a policy where your home’s main systems or appliances will be covered for repair work.
+It’s a policy where your home’s main systems or appliances are covered for repair work.
 It’s usually purchased through a home warranty company.

 A home warranty is different from your homeowner’s insurance or a manufacturer’s warranty on a product.
 For example:

-It will cover the labor to fix a failed part on a product that your manufacturer’s warranty doesn’t.
+It may cover the labor to fix a failed part on a product that your manufacturer’s warranty doesn’t.

-It will pay for the plumber to fix a broken pipe but not the damage to your home.
+It may pay for the plumber to fix a broken pipe but not the damage to your home.
 Your insurance policy would likely be responsible to cover the damage to the home.